chgebhardt/picam_sync_neuro/README.md

 </p>

 - (Optional: Solder the LED circuit and BNC permanently to a breadboard)
-  *Be careful, you wont see the 940nm LED blinking until you have everything put together and image it with a NOIR camera.
+  *Be careful, you wont be able to see the 940nm LED blinking until you can image it with a NOIR Pi Cameras.
 A voltmeter might come in handy too.*

-- Then place the breadboard such that it
+- Finally, place the breadboard such that the LED can be imaged with both Pi Cameras.

 3️⃣ Video Recording on both Pis: